Monte Carlo vs Sifflet

 Does it have a free plan?

-Yes, Sifflet has a free plan available.
+Yes, Sifflet provides a free plan suitable for individuals and small teams.

 What integrations does it support?

-Integrations are not explicitly listed on the website.
+Integration details are not publicly documented on the official website.

 Who is it best for?